ursooperduper/outpost-mono/README.md

 # Outpost Mono

-Outpost Mono - a futuristic terminal monospaced font designed for martian outposts
+A futuristic monospaced font designed for the terminals martian outposts, but ready for you today.